mistral2e/Piggott_APSM_monitoring/FEMM_Simulation.md

 <img src="./FEMM_Simulation/uiFormular.png" width="300" />

 <img src="./FEMM_Simulation/U_Sim_U_Diff.svg" width="800" />
 The chart shows the difference between the induced voltage when the rotor is deviated and in the failure free position.
-One can see, that there is a similarity to the third harmonic.
-Later on in the experiments it is shown, that the 3rd harmonic increases when the rotor is deviated.
+One can see that there is a similarity to the third harmonic.
+Later on in the experiments it is shown that the 3rd harmonic increases when the rotor is deviated.

-All in all does the simulation shows that the harmonic content of the induced voltage increases when the coils are closer and inclined to the magnets.
+All in all the simulation shows that the harmonic content of the induced voltage increases when the coils are closer and inclined to the magnets.